chengzeyi/stable-fast/README.md

 output_image = compiled_model(**kwarg_inputs).images[0]
 ```

-### Dynamically Load LoRA
+### Dynamically Switch LoRA

-Loading LoRA dynamically is supported but you need to do some extra work.
+Switching LoRA dynamically is supported but you need to do some extra work.
 It is possible because the compiled graph and `CUDA Graph` shares the same
 underlaying data (pointers) with the original UNet model.
 So all you need to do
 is to update the original UNet model's parameters inplace.